AstroAI-CfA/tutorial-lsdb/README.md

 # HATS/LSDB at Astro-AI Workshop, June 17, 2026

+## Filtering, pre-processing, cross-matching and streaming astronomical catalogs with LSDB

 <a href="https://github.com/AstroAI-CfA/tutorial-lsdb"><img src="tutorials/assets/qr-repo.png" height="200px" alt="Scan to open this repository: https://github.com/AstroAI-CfA/tutorial-lsdb"></a>

 Scan the QR code or go to https://github.com/AstroAI-CfA/tutorial-lsdb to open this repository.